Research Summary - 3

 Introduction:

 Uterine disease perturbs fertility thereby causing economic losses to the dairy enterprise worldwide.
 About 25-40% of dairy cattle develop metritis postpartum (Sheldon et al., 2009).
-16S rRNA amplicon sequencing taxonomic identification of the endometrial microbiome signatures differentiate cattle harboring uterine disease (Becker et al., 2023), particularly at 7 and 10 days postpartum (DPP), before clinical signs of metritis are evident (Tasara et al., 2023).
+16S rRNA amplicon sequencing taxonomic identification of the endometrial microbiome signatures differentiate cattle harboring uterine disease (Becker et al., 2023), particularly at 7 and 10 days postpartum (DPP), before clinical signs of metritis are quantifiable at 21DPP (Tasara et al., 2023).
 It is hypothesized that predominating bacterial strains inhabiting the healthy bovine uterus postpartum elucidate antimicrobial molecules that hinder pathogens causing endometritis.
-This study aims to describe predictive biosynthetic gene clusters (BGCs) present in the healthy bovine endometrial microbiome that may be protective against metritis.
+This study aims to describe predictive biosynthetic gene clusters (BGCs) present in the healthy bovine endometrial microbiome, near the 16S rRNA that may be protective against metritis.

 Materials and methods: